 I have personally struggled with depression and PTSD.
 I used to be exuding creative energy, an endless drive, an inability to get sick, I used to be able to do it all.
 That was until the PTSD, depression, anxiety, and constantly activated fight or flight system caught up with me.

 But I am determined to regain my light and live a life of peace and happiness.
 And I’d love to help find our way together.
 Be it through making you super comfortable and subtly sexy swimwear and intimates to help regain your self confidence because yes, you are beautiful and deserve to feel beautiful.
 Or by sharing stories and resources as I too continue to navigate all the obstacles that this life has to offer in our pursuit of happiness.

 Whatever reason you’re here, I truly am grateful for this chance to connect with you.

-If you would like to help even further, we will be donating 10% of every order for the next 7 days to local organizations and nonprofits providing resources for victims of domestic violence.
+If you would like to help even further, please think about donating.
+Your support moves mountains.
+We are looking for donations to help purchase more supplies so we can launch a new collection as well as make up for lost sales during the many months our founder has had to step away over the last two years to fight in her personal battle.
+We will be donating 10% of every order for the next 7 days to local organizations and nonprofits providing resources for victims of domestic violence.
 If you have a specific shelter or program you would like us to donate to, just make note in the comment section at checkout and we will make sure we donate directly to the organization of your choice.